 Monday, July 11, 2005

 Just because a blog is mega popular doesn't make it wrong - so I've added Waiter Rant to the roll.

-Then there is Ayla Peajar from the eastern side of Canada.
+Then there is Ayla Peajar from the western side of Canada.
 She's a young 'un just starting out in life but she has a lot of heart.
 So far she's the only fellow blogger whose posts have occasionally moved me to tears.

 Sunday, July 10, 2005

 Except - the gap in my top row is in exactly the same place as that dam' Crazy Frog.
 And I've got a bit of that manic look going on too.
 A photo?
 Definitely not.
 I'm too vain.

 "Bad news or good news?"Oh give me the bad.
 Get it over with.

 "They're off scunging again.
 I just couldn't keep them in.
 I knew they were planning it because they were whispering to each other."Whispering?